amora479/website/content/bju/cps230/lectures/lec13.md

 .continue_loop:
     lea     rax, [p]                        ; load address of p (or John Doe)

-    push    qword [rax + Person.weight]     ; oh noes, we have 5 things to print and only 4 registers, push value of weight sub     rsp, 32                         ; for things that have more than 4 parameters, they get their own shadow space mov     r9, [rax + Person.age]          ; value of page lea     r8, [rax + Person.last_name]    ; address of last name lea     rdx, [rax + Person.first_name]  ; address of first name lea     rcx, [printf_fmt_7]             ; address of "Person (%s %s) is %d years old and weights %d" call    printf
-    add     rsp, 40                         ; pop off personal shadow space and 5th parameter

     lea     rcx, [printf_fmt_6]             ; address of "[R]ead or [W]rite? "
     call    printf